-The opening was held by Kornelia Haugg, Director General of the Federal Ministry of Education and Research (BMBF) delivered the opening speech along with Prof. Dr. Hubert Ertl, Head of Research and Vice-President of BIBB and by Shyamal Majumdar, Head of UNESCO-UNEVOC International Centre.
+Kornelia Haugg, Director General of the Federal Ministry of Education, and Research (BMBF) delivered the opening speech along with Prof. Dr. Hubert Ertl, Head of Research and Vice-President of BIBB and Shyamal Majumdar, Head of UNESCO-UNEVOC International Centre.

-Before entering into the discussion on the topics of New Qualifications and Competencies‚ Greening, Digitalization, Entrepreneurship, and Migration two keynotes were held on the European and global VET perspective by João Santos, Directorate General for Employment, Social Affairs and Inclusion of the European Commission and by Anthony Mann, Centre for Skills of the Organization for Economic Cooperation and Development (OECD), contributed keynote speeches on the European and Global VET perspective.
+Furthermore, João Santos, Directorate General for Employment, Social Affairs and Inclusion of the European Commission as well as Anthony Mann, Centre for Skills of the Organization for Economic Cooperation and Development (OECD), contributed keynote speeches on the European and Global VET perspective.